-December 31 2016 Dece mber 31 2015
+December 31 2017

-Balance, beginning of year Less: Accounts written off to bad debt expense Charge during the year \$ 48,000 (16,934) 16,934 \$ 48,000 (11,775) 11,775
+Balance, beginning of year Less: Accounts written off to bad debt expense Charge during the year \$ 48,000 (15,000) 111,000 (16,934)

-Balance, end of year \$ 48,000 \$ 48,000
+Balance, end of year \$ 144,000 \$ 48,000

 (c) Liquidity risk:

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company's policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
 The key to success in managing liquidity is the degree of certainty in the cash flow projections.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating investing and financing activities.
 Senior management is also actively involved in the review and approval of planned expenditures.